Terms and Conditions The Luxury Safari Club

 * The acts of any person who is not an agent or employee of ours;

 * Government action or that of any other competent authority, or a national emergency.

 23. Security Checks

-23.1 In the interests of the safety and security of all our passengers, security checks on the passenger and the his / her luggage may be carried out by our staff or agents or the security authorities before the passenger is permitted to board any Safari and / or while the passenger is aboard the Safari.
-The passenger is responsible for cooperating with our staff and agents and with the security authorities in relation to these checks.
-By receiving a permit to travel and accepting these Conditions, or other Conditions as set out in the Safaris' own terms and conditions, the passenger consent to such checks being carried out on the passenger and his / her luggage.
-Any failure to cooperate may result in the passenger being denied access to the Safari or in the passenger being delayed or detained when he / she wishes to leave the Safari.
-We will not be responsible either in contract or in tort for any loss or damage the passenger may suffer or for the consequences of any delay if the passenger fails to comply with his / her responsibilities under this Condition.
+23.1 In the interests of the safety and security of all our travellers, security checks on the traveller and the his / her luggage may be carried out by our staff or agents or the security authorities.
+By receiving a permit to travel and accepting these Conditions, or other Conditions as set out in the Safari's own terms and conditions, the traveller consents to such checks being carried out.
+We will not be responsible either in contract or in tort for any loss or damage the traveller may suffer or for the consequences of any delay for failure to comply with his / her responsibilities under this Condition.